datagovuk/dgu-joint-assets/README.md

 * Clone [dgu-joint-assets](http://github.com/datagovuk/dgu-joint-assets) in your `src/` folder alongside `src/ckanext-dgu/`.

-This magically works because [there is a symlink](https://github.com/datagovuk/ckanext-dgu/blob/master/ckanext/dgu/theme/public/assets) installed in `src/ckanext-dgu/ckanext/dgu/theme/public/` linking to `../../../../../dgu-joint-assets/assets`, so the folder is magically shared.
+This magically works because [there is a symlink](https://github.com/datagovuk/ckanext-dgu/blob/master/ckanext/dgu/theme/public/assets) installed in `src/ckanext-dgu/ckanext/dgu/theme/public/` linking to `../../../../../dgu-joint-assets/assets`, so the folder is shared along with everything else in `public`.

 ### Installation: Through Apache (eg. Drupal developers)

 * Clone the [dgu-joint-assets](http://github.com/datagovuk/dgu-joint-assets) repo somewhere on your machine.
-Eg. my (zephod)'s is at `~/code/dgu-joint-assets/`.
+Eg. zephod's is at `~/code/dgu-joint-assets/`.
 * Update your Apache configuration to share the `~/code/dgu-joint-assets/assets` folder on the local webserver as `/assets/`.

 Eg. Except from `co-dev1:/etc/apache2/sites-available/dgu.common`: